Special effects of Terminator 2: Judgment Day: T-1000 truck

 The truck chase scene was filmed over nine hours in late 1990 at an intersection in San Fernando Valley.
-The truck was required to drive up a pre-fabricated ramp through a false cinder block wall made from plaster at 60 mph and fall 30 ft into a concrete floor control channel.
+The truck was required to drive up a pre-fabricated ramp through a false cinder block wall made from plaster at 60 mph and fall 30 ft into a concrete flood control channel.
 Two smaller tow trucks were attached to the truck by an elaborate, slingshot-like pulley system.
 The tow trucks had to get up to 10 mph, which would translate into 60 mph for the larger truck.

 The crew was only permitted to film until noon that day, and failing to capture the stunt would have led to a 6-figure loss.
 Eight cameras were used to capture the stunt: four in the channel and four along and near the wall.
 A 300 ft radius was cleared around the site.
 In the first attempt, the truck did not get to the necessary speed and veered away from the wall.
 The drag on the two trucks was too great.
 Gary Davis recalled dozens of unsolicited stuntmen stood around the cordon hoping to be called on.
 Cameron admitted it was expensive to do the stunt safely, but that he never intended for someone to be in the truck cab, as he would never ask someone to do something he would not do himself.
 10 minutes before the permit ran out, the truck went through the wall.

 The truck scene had to be modified in post-production because Cameron decided it would look better crashing from the opposite direction.
 Flipping the image was deemed simple, but this reversed a street sign in the image, so they had to isolate the sign from the rest of the footage.
 The technology was still relatively new, and the filmmakers were not sure it could be accomplished.
 However, it was relatively easy—they extracted the area of the sign and flipped it, but also had to offset it because the camera was moving, using software that could calculate the shift.
-A slight more was added to the sign to distort it and blend it into the right perspective.
+A slight morph was added to the sign to distort it and blend it into the right perspective.
 There were a few frames where the truck passed the sign, and these had to be modified by hand.
 The flipping also moved the dummy driver to the wrong side, but instead of trying to move it, they darkened the windows to hide it completely.